 The soup base is the coral part of making hot pot at home.
-If you do not have enough time, just purchase the packaged hot pot soup base.
-And generally there are two types of soup bases, spicy mala hot pot (also called 红汤 in Chinese ) and mild hot pot (清汤).
-But actually the soup base can be greatly personalized based on the ingredients in your fridge.
+Generally there are two types of soup bases, spicy mala hot pot (also called 红汤 in Chinese ) and mild hot pot (清汤).
+In addition, soup bases can be greatly personalized based on the ingredients in your fridge.
 For example in China, we have lamb soup base, beef soup base, coconut chicken soup base and coconut chicken soup base.
 You can check how to make hot pot soup base at home to finish preparing your hot pot soup base.

 Hot Pot Ingredients

-In theory, all ingredients can be cooked in hot pot but there are some famous hot pot ingredients.
+In theory, all ingredients can be cooked in hot pot but there are some well known hot pot ingredients.

-Meatballs (肉丸) including fish meatballs, beef meatballs, shrimp balls and pork balls, either freshly made or frozen one.
+Meatballs (肉丸) including fish meatballs (鱼丸), beef meatballs (牛肉丸), shrimp balls and pork balls, either freshly made balls or frozen ones.

-Green leafy vegetables (绿叶蔬菜): including bok choy, cabbage, yu choy, Chinese broccoli cauliflower and broccoli.
+Green leafy vegetables and others (绿叶蔬菜): including snow pea leaves, bok choy, cabbage, yu choy, Chinese broccoli cauliflower and broccoli.
 Choose seasonal leafy vegetables (2 to 3 types).
-I use cabbage and snow pea leaves this time.
 Leafy vegetable are best for mild hot pot soup base.
 If cooked in a spicy soup base, they absorb and flavors and become very very hot.
 If you are a spicy food lover, vegetables in spicy soup broth can be amazing.